JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ![Integration Scenario](/images/2022-11-11-automating-di-tasks-with-events/automating-di-tasks-with-events-data-flow.png)

-# __Executing OCI Data Integration Task from CLI__
+# __Executing OCI DI from Cloud Shell__

 Before discussing the automation flow, let's look at how OCI Data Integration task may be executed from OCI CLI.
-I believe OCI CLI in OCI Shell is the best environment to prototype unfamiliar OCI operations, before trying to do the same via OCI API or SDK.
+OCI CLI in Cloud Shell is great environment to prototype unfamiliar OCI operations, before trying to do the same via OCI API or SDK.
 Note you can run OCI CLI in interactive mode with `oci -i` if you are not sure about CLI syntax.

 ```
 oci data-integration task-run create \